Learn how to monetize your newsletter and make a part-time or full-time income just from newsletter subscriptions.

-Learn how to create a blog even if you are not tech savvy and cannot code.
+Learn how to create a newsletter even if you are not tech savvy, and have no email marketing experience.

 Grow Your Newsletter

-Learn how to drive organic traffic to your blog using replicable and white-hat methods.
+Learn how to drive organic traffic to your newsletter using replicable and white-hat methods.

 Why is it important for bloggers to build a newsletter?

 #1: Emails Give You Control Over Your Own Traffic

 With a big email list, you can easily drive lots of traffic to your posts simply by sending out an email.
 If you’re relying on Google, you’re competing against lots of other blogs.
 And if Google decides to change its search algorithm you could lose a lot of traffic very quickly.
 But with email you have full control.
 Even though they can get caught in people’s spam filters, most of them will get through.
 And even if only 25% of your subscribers open their emails (which isn’t a terrible open rate), they can still drive a lot of traffic to your blog.

 #2: Emails are a Great Way to Build Relationships with Your Readers